hsjlovefish/os/README.md

 # what's this
-learning records for operating system
+records in the process of learning operating system

 # usage
 ## compile